 If you’re using mint leaves or baby spinach leaves, it’s best to first blend them with a small portion of your dairy-free cream.
 If you’re just using peppermint extract and green food coloring, you can skip this step!

-Your green mixture may look anywhere from vibrant fluorescent green to a dull slime like it's from a children's movie.
-The color will depend on the initial color of your leaves!
-Either way, don't worry!
-The color dilutes once it's mixed with the dairy-free cream.
+The color of your green mixture will look anywhere from fluorescent green to a dull slime like it’s from a children’s movie.
+This is hugely dependent on the color of your leaves!
+Either way, the color is diluted in the final mint ice cream.

 You can use the mint spinach cream (with the pulp) as is.
 Alternatively, you can sieve the mixture to remove any chunks of leaves.
 Some graininess may remain which is fine!